|

 The axle going thru the top tube of the centre-stand

-is anchored by two plates bolted to the frame and casting.
+is anchored by two plates bolted to the frame and

-strengthened around the axle.
-Soon, the holes become
+and negligibly strengthened around the axle.
+Soon,

-would have been VERY simple if the mfr had done it;
+stand.
+The remedy would have been VERY simple if the

-it will be a bit more painful for you to do.
-But the
+mfr had done it; it will be a bit more painful for

-sight of a bike that rocks on the stand is quite disturbing
+you to do.
+But the sight of a bike that rocks on the

-to most of us, and instead of just replacing the plates
+stand is quite disturbing to most of us, and instead

-for a temperory relief, you may as well go the whole
+you may as well go the whole hog and repair it for

-hog and repair it for ever.
+ever.
 Like so:

 Remove the plates with the bike on props or sidestand.